jvoss/ansible-dev-docker/README.md

 Ephemeral environments can be started using the following example:

-`docker run -it -rm -v /local-path/to/playbooks:/ansible ansible-dev-docker`
+`docker run -it --rm -v /local-path/to/playbooks:/ansible ansible-dev-docker`